ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 Article image upload limit: 2 MB per image
 ```

 When restoring from a split export, the admin should extract the outer package first and import each part ZIP one at a time.
-Import restores article keywords as well as article body content, and published imports are synced back into the OpenKB-compatible Markdown files.
+Import restores article visibility, keywords, article body content, pending update fields, and referenced images.
+Published public imports are synced back into the public OpenKB-compatible Markdown files.
+Published internal imports are kept in the internal OpenKB workspace.

-### 17.6 Authentication Lockout Administration
+### 17.7 Authentication Lockout Administration

 Administrators can manage password/MFA lockout policy stages through the Site settings page.
 Stages are shown inline and can be added, removed, reordered, enabled, or disabled.
 The simplified default is 10 failures -> 5 minutes twice, then 5 failures -> 15 minutes twice, then 3 failures -> 1 hour repeatedly.